Magnum P.I. (2018 TV series) season 2: Casting

-Marketing and release
+Release

 When CBS revealed its fall schedule for the 2019–2020 broadcast season it was revealed that Magnum P.I. would feature a timeslot change for the season moving from Monday's to Friday's at 9 PM ET.
-On August 14, 2019, it was announced that the first episode of the season would have an advanced premiere screening along with the premiere of the tenth season of Hawaii Five-0.
+In August 2019, it was announced that the first episode of the season would have an advanced premiere screening along with the premiere of the tenth season of Hawaii Five-0.
 The annual event known as "Sunset on the Beach" took place on September 18, 2019, and featured a performance form the band Train.
 It was later reported that the season would premiere on September 27, 2019.
 In January 2020 it was announced that the season would be split into two parts, with the first part concluding with episode fourteen on January 31, 2020, to allow MacGyver to enter the television schedule as a mid-season replacement.
 Following the timeslot being freed up by the Hawaii Five-0 series finale, the season continued airing its remaining six episodes on April 10, 2020.
 The final two episodes of the season aired back-to-back on May 8, 2020, with the series holding the 10 PM ET timeslot as well and concluding with a total of twenty episodes.
 In Canada, CTV aired the series in simulcast with CBS.
-Meanwhile, in the United Kingdom, the season began airing on Sky One on December 29, 2019 while the second part began airing on April 19, 2020.
+Meanwhile, in the United Kingdom, the season began airing on Sky One on December 29, 2019, while the second part began airing on April 19, 2020.